ahsaniqbalozhut/hugo-caddy/content/_index.md

-# Hello Hugo

-This site is built with Hugo and served by Caddy.
+---
+title: "Home"
+---

+Welcome to the Hugo site running on Caddy!